kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v2/03-the-menu.md

 # The Menu
 Build a dynamic menu that will display pages from our data file as a menu at the top of our page

-* Use the `model.getPages`
+* Use the `model.getPages()` method
 * A new View method to build the menu
 * Several new helper functions
-    - includes
+    - Includes
-        + building individual link
+        + Building individual link
-        + building a list item with a link inside of it
+        + Building a list item with a link inside of it

 We want to build a menu of all our pages.